caitbrock/Megazon/README.md

   <ol>
     <li><a href="#project-description">Project Description</a></li>
     <li><a href="#getting-started">Getting Started</a></li>
-    <li><a href="#feature">Feature</a></li>
+    <li><a href="#features">Features</a></li>
-    <li><a href="#technologies-use">Technologies Use</a></li>
+    <li><a href="#technologies-used">Technologies Used</a></li>
     <li><a href="#screen-shots">Screen Shots</a></li>
     <li><a href="#Usage">Usage</a></li>
     <li><a href="#contact">Contact</a></li>
   </ol>
 </details>

 ### About Our Project:
 Metazon is an ecommerce application that sells digital products.
 It is essentially Amazon for the Metaverse.
+This app is designed for a not too distant future where digital spaces and virtual environmments are part of our everyday lives.
+This app will provide customers a location to purchase their digital necessities and allow artists and creatives to sell their goods and services.

 <img width="1376" alt="Screen Shot 2022-07-28 at 9 46 25 PM" src="https://user-images.githubusercontent.com/106497653/181668541-96fba2f1-a958-421c-acc6-bf3dfc290915.png">

-- This app is designed for the future because people will have most of the activity on the internet, and that is where to serve our customers.
-- The app allows users to log in to the website and access their profile, where their list of products for sale is shown.
+- The app allows users to log in to the website and access their profile, where a list of their products for sale are shown.
 - The profile page includes seller information and the collection of items they have purchased previously.
 - The app's home page illustrates a wide array of products, which are filterable by category type.
-- Clicking a product, users will see more detailed information and can add the product to their cart.
-When a user is ready to make a purchase, they can click the button to add to the cart, and it will go to the customer's collection, so they can see what they have purchased.
+- Clicking a product, users will see a more detailed page that provides further information.
+Users can add a product to their cart either from the home page or the detail page.
+When a user is ready to make a purchase, they can view their cart and hit checkout.
+Products will then be added to the users collection on their profile page.

 <p align="right"><a href="#top">back to top</a></p>

 ### Getting Started:

-- App is uploaded on Heroku, so you can run the app by clicking [Metazon](https://metazon.herokuapp.com/) to access
+- The app has been uploaded to Heroku, and is accessible by clicking [Metazon](https://metazon.herokuapp.com/)
 - Click here to access our [Trello Board](https://trello.com/b/eTO21UiG/sei-project-3)

 <p align="right"><a href="#top">back to top</a></p>

-### Feature:
+### Features:

-- Able to register the Profile and able to Login Logout
-- Everyone can have their own profile and collections
+- Register a profile and with login and logout functionality
-- Post the New Product
-- High-quality images
-- Enticing product descriptions
+- Personalized profile with a list of products being sold and collection (previously purchased items)
+- Post a new product, as well as edit and delete existing products
-- Naviagtion bar (Menus that are simple to use and allow customers to browse product categories)
+- Naviagtion bar (menus that are simple to use and allow customers to browse product categories)
-- Product Filtering (Add product filters to make it easier for customers to find what they’re looking for)
+- Product filtering (Add product filters to make it easier for customers to find what they’re looking for)
 - Cart Function

 <p align="right"><a href="#top">back to top</a></p>

-### Technologies Use:
+### Technologies Used:

 - Django
 - PSQL